zzcczc/COMP0035-tutorials-2025/docs/1_structure/1-02-environments.md

 just the package name, or you can also include information about the version to use.
 The requirements file format is [documented here](https://pip.pypa.io/en/stable/reference/requirements-file-format/#requirements-file-format).

+Note: you cannot do this yet as you don't have a requirements.txt in this project folder yet.

 ### pyproject.toml